micmejia/bible-dump/NKJV/Numbers/Num 2.md

 And the Lord spoke to Moses and Aaron, saying:

 ###### 2
-"Everyone of the children of Israel shall camp by his own [^a]standard, beside the emblems of his father's house; they shall camp some distance from the tabernacle of meeting.
+"Everyone of the children of Israel shall camp by his own standard, beside the emblems of his father's house; they shall camp some distance from the tabernacle of meeting.

 ###### 3
 On the east side, toward the rising of the sun, those of the standard of the forces with Judah shall camp according to their armies; and Nahshon the son of Amminadab _shall be_ the leader of the children of Judah."